 Visible results seen in real-world patients

-In DUPIXENT clinical trials including adults, the primary endpoint was the proportion of subjects with an Investigator's Global Assessment (IGA) of 0 (clear) or 1 (almost clear) and ≥2-point improvement at Week 16.1
+In DUPIXENT clinical trials including adults, the primary endpoint was the change from baseline in the proportion of subjects with an Investigator’s Global Assessment (IGA) of 0 (clear) or 1 (almost clear) and ≥2-point improvement at Week 16.1

 Actual patients treated with DUPIXENT.
 Not clinical trial patients.
-Patients 2 and 3 were on concomitant therapies, such as TCS, phototherapy, etc, at their prescribing physician’s discretion.
-Scoring was designated by the treating physician.
+Patients 2 and 3 were on concomitant therapies, such as TCS, phototherapy, etc, at their prescribing healthcare professional’s discretion.
+Scoring was designated by the treating healthcare professional.
 Because all 3 patients were real-world patients, there may be other factors influencing their treatment results, and individual results may vary.

 Patient 1: achieved a 3-point improvement in IGA